juanbrusco/pharma-shift-android/README.md

 #### Change City
 - on MainActivity chage APP_CITY.
 Then the app get all the cities saved (from DB) and filter selected based on that variable
 - on "string resources" change app_name value for all translations

+#### Release
+- change version values on app/build.grade
+`   versionCode 1
+    versionName "1.0" `

 #### Time API
 <https://www.baeldung.com/migrating-to-java-8-date-time-api>